 Ammo Availability and Price

-With that popularity comes a slew of debates over which version to buy.
-One of the chief considerations with these cartridges, particularly in terms of a defensive/end of the world gun, or for a competition gun you’re likely to put a lot of rounds through is the price and availability of ammunition.
+With that popularity comes a slew of debates over which version to buy, the .223 vs 5.56.
+One of the chief considerations with these cartridges, particularly in terms of a defensive/end of the world gun, or for a competition gun you’re likely to put a lot of rounds through, is the price and availability of ammunition.

-Overall, there’s maybe more .223 Remington available on the shelf at the local sporting goods store, but when you take military stockpiles into account there’s probably more 5.56x45mm ammo overall, so I’d say availability is pretty much a wash, with maybe a slight advantage going to the .223 because you can find it easier in the store, even ones that don’t sell AR-15’s.
+Overall, there’s maybe more .223 Remington available on the shelf at the local sporting goods store, but when you take military stockpiles into account there’s probably more 5.56x45mm ammo overall.
+I’d say availability of the .223 vs 5.56 is pretty much a wash, with maybe a slight advantage going to the .223 because you can find it easier in the store, even stores that don’t sell AR-15’s.

 Price-wise, the two are closer than ever, but because of thinner-walled brass used in the civilian version, as well as less powder, the .223 Remington is definitely still cheaper overall.